 The meters themselves store the running cumulative kWh readings as well.
 The v.4 meters also keep a running total of pulse counts.
 Real time data such as Watts, Volts, Amps, and Power Factor are not stored in the meters.

 The Omnimeters also keep the last 6 end-of-month total kWh reads, so you can see what the total kWh read was at the end of the last 6 months if you poll that info from the Dash software, if you are connected directly to the meter (not via the Push, but via the USB converter).
-Get to this information in the Dash software via Meters > Edit Meter > Data.
+Get to this information in the Dash software via Meters > Edit Meter > Data Tab.
+Be sure that the internal clock on your meter is properly set to local time if you want to use this option

 Alternatively, you may be able to source a data logger that can read and timestamp the basic pulse output from the meter (it pulses 800 times per kWh).